top of page

 2. Photography Perspectives/Angles

 When it comes to photography or filmmaking, the angle of your shot can make all the difference in how your audience perceives the subject matter.
-There are three main perspectives to consider: eye level, bird's eye view, worm's eye view, becoming the subject, and dutch angle.
+There are three main perspectives to consider: eye level, bird's eye view, worm's eye view, and becoming the subject.
 We'll be shooting all of these in creative auto mode.

 Eye-level shots are taken from the perspective of a person standing and looking straight ahead.
 This is the most common perspective and is often used to create a sense of intimacy and familiarity between the viewer and the subject.
 Eye-level shots are especially effective when you want to capture facial expressions or emotions.